9 ESSENTIAL CAMPING KNOTS TO MASTER (+ 3 BONUS KNOTS)

 You’ll have one end of rope tied to an object like an eye bolt or car bumper.
 Throw the rope over the load and determine the mid way point of the rope.
 Here you’ll make a small loop in the rope.
 Feed the slack of your working end through the loop and tighten it.
 Run the tail end of your working end through an eye bolt or bumper, feed it into the loop and crank down to add tension to your line.
 Tie it off with a few half hitches.

-Camping knots are well worth the practice it takes to learn them.
+Basic knots for camping are well worth the practice it takes to learn them.
 The best benefit is knowing that the knot you tied is the right one, and there’s minimal possibility that your secured belongings are going to fall out of place.

 Outside of the backcountry, camping knots are useful to use throughout daily life.
 Sometimes it’s as simple as securing a heavy load to your vehicle, and other times it could be using the right camping knot to bundle together a stack of newspapers for recycling.